MEDICAL OFFICE ASSISTANT & UNIT CLERK

 - – Take and record vital signs

-- – Proper collection of specimens and completion of requisitions
+- – Properly collect specimens and complete requisitions

 - – Complete basic diagnostic urinalysis

-- – Recognize medical instruments and inventory medical supplies
+- – Recognize medical instruments and take inventory of essential medical supplies

-- – Familiarity with Quality Assurance in a healthcare environment
+- – Ensure Quality Assurance in a healthcare environment

-Students in this course learn core financial competencies, including banking procedures, payroll management and financial management.
+Students in this course learn core business administration competencies, including banking procedures, payroll management and financial management.

-This course is designed to give students an understanding of the structure of health services in Alberta, the Health Information Act, and other laws that govern healthcare practice and the area of medical law and ethics.
+This course provides students with an understanding of the structure of health services in Alberta.
+It covers the Health Information Act, as well as other laws governing healthcare practise and the area of medical law and ethics in the province.

 Upon completion, the students would have learned to:

-Guides the students to help physicians prepare claims for services that are insured under Alberta Health Insurance Plan (AHCIP)
+Students develop the skills needed to help physicians prepare claims for services insured under Alberta Health Insurance Plan (AHCIP).

 Upon completion, the student would have learned to:

-- – Know what are insured and uninsured services under AHS
+- – Identify insured and uninsured services under AHS

-- – Understanding Alberta’s Statement of Assessment and Statement of Account
+- – Understand Alberta’s Statement of Assessment and Statement of Accounts

-- – Use Price Lists, Procedures List, Diagnostic Code, Explanatory Code.
+- – Use Price Lists, Procedures List, Diagnostic Codes and Explanatory Codes

 Students learn how to handle electronic medical records, complete with hands-on experience with the Med Access EMR and the Alberta Netcare system.

-Unit Clerk/Coordinator’s tasks are non-clinical, administrative, in hospital nursing units.
-Working under the direction of the Nurse Manager or Unit Manager, they are essential in coordinating activities in the unit, monitoring patient’s medical record, assisting in transcribing doctor’s orders and other communications.
-Professional and interpersonal skills are vital in assisting medical and non-medical staff, even patients and visitors.
+This course covers the non-clinical, administrative tasks performed by Unit Clerks and Unit Coordinators in hospital nursing units.
+Working under the direction of a Nurse Manager or Unit Manager, Unit Clerks are essential in coordinating activities in the unit.
+Unit Clerks monitor patients’ medical records, assist in transcribing doctor’s orders, and participate in new patient intake.
+Professional and interpersonal skills are vital in helping medical and non-medical staff, patients and visitors.

-- – Orientation to the Hospitals, Medical Center, and Today’s Health Care
+- – The basics of Hospitals, Medical Centers, and Today’s Health Care

-- – Personal and Professional Skills (Communication and Interpersonal Skills, Workplace Behaviours, Management Techniques and Problem-Solving Skills)
+- – Personal and Professional Skills, including Communication and Interpersonal Skills, Workplace Behaviours, Management Techniques and Problem-Solving Skills

-- – Patient’s Chart or Electronic Medical Record (EMR); Kardex
+- – How to read a Patient’s Chart, Electronic Medical Record (EMR) and Kardex

-- – Unit Clerk’s role in Processing Doctor’s Order – Electronic, Handwritten or Pre-printed
+- – A Unit Clerk’s role in Processing Doctors’ Orders, including Electronic, Handwritten or Pre-printed

 - – Nursing Observation Orders, Patient Activity and Positioning